charlie-galb/CV/README.md

 ## Charlie Galbraith

-A Junior Developer with a background in writing, publishing, and English-language teaching.
+A Junior Developer, recently graduated from Makers Academy, with a background in writing, publishing, and English-language teaching.
 I bring creativity and attention to detail to every project and I have a mania for self-improvement.

-Recently graduated from Makers Academy, an intensive 16-week bootcamp with a focus on Object-Oriented Principles, Agile methodologies, Test-Driven Development, and other key skills.

 ## Projects